This article tries to define classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.

 - to ask and answer questions,

-- to take decisions about the learning process,
+- to make decisions about the learning process,

 - to participate in discussions,